adonisjs/v5-docs/content/guides/models/factories.md

 ### Points to note
 - The factory will find the type of relationship by inspecting the Lucid model.
 For example: If your model defines a `hasMany` relationship on `posts`, then factory will infer the same.
 - A relationship first needs to be defined on the model and then only it can be defined on the Factory.
 - Lucid will internally wrap all the database operations inside a transaction.
-So if a relationship persistance fails, the parent model persistance will be rolled back too.
+So if a relationship persistence fails, the parent model persistence will be rolled back too.

 ### Applying relationship states
 You can also apply states on a relationship by passing a callback to the `with` method.